tconrad1/weather-app-workshop/README.md

    - Replace `YOUR_API_KEY` in the JavaScript file with your actual API key

 3. Open the project
-   - Open the project folder in Visual Studio Code
+   - Open the project folder in Visual Studio Code (or editor of choice)
-   - You can use the Live Server extension to run the project

 ## Workshop Files